daniel-schwarzenbach/CSP_Project/docs/CodingGuidelines.md

 `git fetch origin` : updates the main

-`git merge origin/main` : get uptates into your current branch
+`git merge origin/main --no-commit` : get uptates into your current branch

 merge as often a possible!!